Master this 5-Step Negotiation Process

 3. Clarifying

-During the clarification stage, both parties continue their discussion by justifying their “claims”.
-If one side is unhappy, they should calmly discuss how they can reach an agreement that benefits both sides.
-This stage is an opportunity for one party to provide the other with any documentation that helps support its position.
+Both parties continue their discussion during the clarification stage by justifying their “claims.”
+If one side is unhappy, they should calmly discuss reaching an agreement that benefits both sides.
+This stage allows one party to provide the other with any documentation that helps support its position.

 4. Bargaining

-The bargaining stage is a critical component of the negotiation process because it begins a give-and-take process.
-Both parties have a chance to suggest different offers to the problem whilst being mindful of their pre-considered concessions.
+The bargaining stage is critical to the negotiation process because it begins a give-and-take process.
+Both parties can suggest different offers to the problem whilst being mindful of their pre-considered concessions.

 The best negotiators know how their emotions, body language, and verbal communication skills translate into a productive conversation.
-After all, it would help if you were aiming to reach a win-win negotiation at this stage.
+After all, it would help if you aimed to reach a win-win negotiation at this stage.

 5. Making a Commitment

-The final step in the negotiation process is formalising the agreement reached in the previous stage.
+The final step in the negotiation process is formalizing the agreement reached in the previous stage.
 In major negotiations, this often requires ironing out the specifics with a formal contract.
-But before this happens, both parties should thank each other for attending the discussion – regardless of the outcome.
+But before this happens, both parties should thank each other for attending the discussion—regardless of the outcome.

 This is because negotiations are all about creating and maintaining long-term relationships.
 So you should always put your best foot forward to secure that deal!

-Then outline the expectations of each party to ensure that the compromise will be effective.
+Then, outline each party’s expectations to ensure that the compromise will be effective.
 This often requires a follow-up to confirm that the implementation is going well.

 Infographic on the 5 step negotiation process